 Explanation:

-The angle of deviation (\( \delta \)) is the angle between the incident ray (extended) and the emergent ray (extended backward) when light passes through a prism.
-In the diagram, the angle marked at R represents the deviation of the ray as it bends through the prism.
+The angle of deviation is the angle between the direction of the incident ray (extended) and the emergent ray.
+In the diagram, this angle is shown at point R.

-A. Incorrect.
-Q is the emergent angle, not the deviation.
+A: Q represents the emergent ray angle, not deviation.

-C. Incorrect.
-P is the apex angle (refracting angle) of the prism, not the deviation.
+C: P is the apex angle of the prism.

 38. Which of the following statements about a n-p-n transistor is true?
 The arrow points